Sacred Himalayan Landscape

 It links the Qomolangma National Nature Preserve in Tibet, one of the largest protected areas in Asia, with the Kangchenjunga Landscape in India and the Bhutan Biological Conservation Complex in Bhutan.

 Climate change threatens the flora and fauna of this area.
 Trans-boundary protection of its biological and ecological connections is critical for the survival of such species as the snow leopard and the red panda that are threatened throughout the world.

 Sustainable livelihoods for the people

 The area covers nine and a half million acres and includes five million people of diverse cultures who speak 40 languages.
 Most face abject poverty and are in need of sustainable livelihoods.

-SHL is part of the initiation of the World Wildlife Federation (WWF) that "taps into the spiritual beliefs and conservation ethics of local communities to restore essential habitats and protect endangered species such as the snow leopard."
+SHL is part of an initiative of the World Wildlife Federation (WWF) that "taps into the spiritual beliefs and conservation ethics of local communities to restore essential habitats and protect endangered species such as the snow leopard."